 Review flow is an automated process which allows individuals or organisations specified on an entry form to be contacted to review an entry.
-They can be configured at Settings > Review flow.
+They can be configured at Settings > General > Review flow.
 Please refer to the Review flow overview to learn more.